MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 ### Track and measure

 This scenario article suggests different reports and dashboards you can use to assess your status and measure progress.
-Ultimately you want to develop a set of metrics that you can use to show progress as well as to identify where a new vulnerability might be emerging.
+Ultimately you want to develop a set of metrics that you can use to show progress and to identify where a new vulnerability might be emerging.
 You can use the various reports and dashboards to gather the metrics that are most important for your organization.

 The following table lists some example metrics.